BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/6_AdvancedEncryptionStandard.md

 ---

 ## Definition
 Advanced Encryption Standard (AES) is the encryption standard set by the U.S. National Institute of Standards and Technology (NIST) in 2001, which is a type of symmetric cryptography.
 It means that the two objects have the same secret key that should not be revealed to attackers.
+AES is devised firstly by two Belgian cryptographers, Joan Daemen and Vincent Rijmen, who submitted a proposal to NIST.
+In this proposal, they proposed 'Rijndael' algorithm that is a family of ciphers with different key and block sizes.
 AES is widely used today as it is a much stronger than DES and triple DES despite being harder to implement.
 In the past, older encryption methods were sufficient for protecting sensitive information, but they no longer meet today's security needs.
 That's where AES encryption comes in.
 AES offers a high level of security and has become the go-to choice for encrypting sensitive data.

 ## Reference
 Please refer to the listed reference below.
 That help you understand what is AES.